 Use an app to change photo locations

-After a trying a few apps like Mappr, Photo Investigator, and Metapho, a favorite soon emerged, MAPic.
+After a trying a few apps, we realized we weren’t really happy with any of them so we decided to build our own, called Exif Metadata.
 Now, there’s nothing wrong with these other apps.
 They do offer nice features, so check them out if you like.
-But, MAPic makes editing or adding your geolocation a breeze.
+But, Exif Metadata makes editing or adding your geolocation a breeze.
 Here’s how to use it.

-After you download MAPic for free from the App Store, pop it open and grab your first photo.
+After you download Exif Metadata for free from the App Store, pop it open and grab your first photo.

 1) Select a photo (you can also select more than one at a time) from your Camera Roll or one of your albums.

 3) Pick a location for your photo.
 You can do this by entering an address into the search box at the top.
-Or even better, zoom in and out of the map and move it until the pin lands in the spot you want.
-Also, you can tap the location button on the bottom left and move directly to your current spot.
+Or even better, zoom in and out of the map to move it around, then tap and hold your finger on the screen to drop a pin for that location.

-Changing the current location of a photo or adding one where you need it is super easy with MAPic.
+Changing the current location of a photo or adding one where you need it is super easy with Exif Metadata.
 And, it works.

-As you can see, the river boat ended up smack dab in the middle of Australia and our dog finally visited Chicago (she’s been begging us to take her), just like we planned using the steps above with MAPic.
+As you can see, the river boat ended up smack dab in the middle of Australia and our dog finally visited Chicago (she’s been begging us to take her), just like we planned using the steps above with Exif Metadata.